d2j1/agripulse-backend/README.md

-# Agripulse Project Collection
+# Agripulse Project

 Welcome to the Agripulse Project Collection!
-This project is designed to support farmers by providing a platform where they can post their products for sale, search for products to buy, and manage rental requests.
+This project is designed with the help of microservices architecture to support farmers by providing a platform where they can post their products for sale, search for products to buy, and manage rental requests.
 For example, if a farmer needs to rent a tractor for a day, they can easily find related posts.
 Similarly, farmers can post available rental equipment or services.
 While a tractor is used as an example, the platform supports a wide range of products and services.

+### Keywords
+- Microservices, Productivity, Web Based, Agriculture, Farmers, Farm Management, Agricultural Trading.
 ## Project Overview

 ### Inspiration